-Excise duty becomes due when excise products are released for consumption in Ireland.
-This happens when:
+Excise duty becomes due when excisable products are released for consumption in Ireland.
+This happens when excisable products:

-- when they are brought in from another country and are released for consumption.
+- when they are brought in from another country, except where placed immediately under a suspension arrangement.

-Separate payment arrangements apply to Betting Duty, Air Travel Tax and excise duties on licences.
+Separate payment arrangements apply to Betting Duty and excise duties on licences.